Isolation at home is much easier when you have a nice project. Ever

-5 steps to starting a veggie patch from scratch
+Here are five steps to consider when starting a patch from scratch.

 2. Garden bed construction

 There are numerous ways to construct garden beds.
 A raised garden bed will provide extra soil depth and good drainage.
 Some of the popular materials for

 constructing beds are H4 timber sleepers, besser blocks, straw bales and bricks.
 Corrugated water tanks are also very popular and fuss free.

 Ideally you will have four separate garden plots or one plot divided into four areas.
 This allows you to practice crop rotation which is important for

 reducing the incident of disease and nutrient deficiency.
 We like to divide our veggies into four separate rotation groups, these are - Beans &

 Peas, Leafy Greens, Fruiting Veg, Roots and Stems.